 The academic year is composed of three 12-week semesters (fall, spring and summer).
-New students are admitted each fall and spring, and ALL newly admitted students will begin their degree by enrolling and attending Executive Residency.
+New students are admitted each term.
+Executive Residency 1 is offered during the Fall and Spring term.
+ALL newly admitted students should plan to attend Executive Residency 1 at the first availablity.
 See course calendars.
 Following completion of Residency 1, you will be able to register for online courses in your second semester.

 What technology do I need to be successful?

 Students are expected to be confident with their skills regarding standard computer applications for completion of their coursework.
 You should plan to review our posted technical requirements for a list of the minimum standards of technical equipment and competencies required of students.

 The Help Desk (515-271-1522, Help.Desk@dmu.edu) is available most days from 8 a.m. to 8 p.m.
 CST to address technical problems students may encounter with online classes.

 How often am I required to come to campus?